dmaray/House-Pricing-/README.md

 ## Description:
-This was a class project for Computing and Programming Fundamentals in Applied Mathematics & Statistics (AMS 325) AMS 325 at Stony Brook University.
+This was a class project for Computing and Programming Fundamentals in Applied Mathematics & Statistics (AMS 325) at Stony Brook University.
 For this project, applied Regression Analysis (Linear Regression) was used to analyze housing prices.
 For this project, we chose to focus on furnished houses.

 ## Documents:
 The documents are the following: